theletterf/english-lang/README.md

 There are millions of English libraries available.
 You can look for the closest in Google Maps.

+## Codecs

+English can be programmed in several codecs, allowing the programmer to program the way they want.
+We present an non-exhaustive list of common codecs.

+- American English: "That's dope bro."
+- British English: "In'nit a bo'oh o wo'ah?"
+- Australian English: "Yu wot mate!?"
+- Singlish: "Eh, I'm hungry, let go makan."
+- Chinglish-Canto: "Aih, 又系 A-minus."

+Codecs are also polymorphic and evolve over time.

 ## Community

 The English community is vibrant, with more than 150 distributions available.
 For a complete list of forks see [List of dialects](https://en.wikipedia.org/wiki/List_of_dialects_of_English).